 Studying Abroad at Pepperdine

 If you were to ask any Pepperdine student “What was the highlight of your college experience?” it’s likely that the majority of them would say “Studying abroad!”
-Pepperdine has six study-abroad locations around the world (Heidelberg, London, Florence, Buenos Aires, Lausanne, and Shanghai), as well as a campus in Washington, DC.
+Pepperdine has five study-abroad locations around the world (Heidelberg, London, Florence, Buenos Aires, and Lausanne), as well as a campus in Washington, DC.
 About two-thirds of Pepperdine students spend at least a month abroad at some point during their college careers.